PyatyginSY/BindingRadioButtonsOrCheckBoxesToEnums/README.md

 # BindingRadioButtonsOrCheckBoxesToEnums

-Simple example binding RadioButtons or CheckBoxes to Enums with class and without IValueConverter.
+A simple example showing how to binding RadioButtons or CheckBoxes to Enums with class and without IValueConverter in WPF.